spectralDNS/shenfun/docs/source/poisson.rst

 ..
 Document title:

-Demo - 1D Poisson equation
+Demo - 1D Poisson's equation
-%%%%%%%%%%%%%%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 :Authors: Mikael Mortensen (mikaem at math.uio.no)
-:Date: Jun 16, 2019
+:Date: Aug 23, 2019

-*Summary.* This is a demonstration of how the Python module `shenfun <https://github.com/spectralDNS/shenfun>`__ can be used to solve the Poisson equation with Dirichlet boundary conditions in one dimension.
+*Summary.* This is a demonstration of how the Python module `shenfun <https://github.com/spectralDNS/shenfun>`__ can be used to solve Poisson's equation with Dirichlet boundary conditions in one dimension.
 Spectral convergence, as shown in Figure :ref:`fig:ct0`, is demonstrated.
 The demo is implemented in